lonkaars/avans-arcade/docs/research.md

 ![Audio signal with PWM](../assets/audioPWM.svg)

-This figure shows an example signal (in blue), created by the FPGA. and the corosponding analog signal (in red).
+This figure shows an example signal (in blue), created by the FPGA. and the corresponding analog signal (in red).

-It is usefull to generate a few different types of signals like:
+It is useful to generate a few different types of signals like:
 - triangle waves
 - square waves
 - sine waves